SpencerDawkins/media-hdr-wireless/draft-kaippallimalil-tsvwg-media-hdr-wireless.md

 If the application network that sends the media packet with MED UDP option and the wireless network that receives the UDP packet/MED option is separated by an untrusted network, the traffic is required to be encrypted across the untrusted network segment.
 Security gateways at the boundary of trusted networks are required to inspect and verify that the MED UDP option origin or destination is from within trusted networks.
 If the wireless network receives a packet with a MED UDP option from an insecure network, the MED option is deleted but the packet is forwarded.

+# Acknowledgments
+{:numbered="false"}

+Thanks to Tiru Reddy for extensive discussions on security, metadata and UDP options formats in this draft.

+Thanks to Dan Wing for input on security and reliability of messages for this draft.

+Xavier De Foy and the authors of this draft have discussed the similarities and differences of this draft with the MoQ draft for carrying media metadata.

+The authors wish to thank Mike Heard, Sebastian Moeller and Tom Herbert for discussions on metadata fields, fragmentation and various transport aspects.

 --- back

 # Gaps and Requirements {#gaps}